 REQUIREMENT OF INFORMATION

-The provision of your personal information to us is optional; however, to process your application your personal information needs to be shared with third parties listed in this policy.
-Please be aware that your refusal to provide us with your personal information or to process your personal information thereafter will result in you not being able to participate in the Awards.
+This Policy refers to personal information provided, on behalf of a company or business partnership entering the Awards (the “Entrant”) by a director, partner or senior executive (the “Representative”, who may also be referred to as “you” and “your”) on behalf of that company or partnership.
+The provision of your personal information to us is optional; however, to process the Entrant’s entry for the Awards, your personal information needs to be shared with third parties listed in this Policy.
+Please be aware that your refusal to provide us with your personal information or to permit us to process your personal information thereafter will result in the Entrant not being able to participate in the Awards.

 WHO MANAGES THE INFORMATION?